 What’s included in the Student Sunrise project?

 Workday Student will support much of the functionality currently managed by SIS and its shadow systems and processes.
 Additional projects will supplement Workday’s functionality or will prepare other university systems to share data with Workday.
 View the Student Sunrise project charter for a detailed look at the project scope.

 Student Sunrise is committed to engaging students, faculty and staff throughout the project.
-Members of the university community will lend their expertise to system design, testing and training material development and participate in critical project activities like determining security access, converting current data to Workday and getting their units ready for the transition to our new tools.
+Members of the university community will lend their expertise to system design, testing and training material development.
+They’ll also participate in critical project activities like determining security access, converting current data to Workday, and getting their units ready for the transition to our new tools.
 Learn more about how we are engaging the WashU community across the Student Sunrise initiatives.